This is How I Set Up Todoist and actually GTD

 If I’m at my computer or on the mobile app I’ll throw a new task in the appropriate bucket but if I’m unsure, or I’m using siri, I have it set to go to my Todoist inbox, which I clean out everyday.

 Do you have any tips and tricks that I didn't mention here? + them here.

-If you found this explanation helpful, I’d love if you hit “recommend.”
-Or if you want to add it to your to-do list so you do it later and don’t forget that’s cool too.
+If you found this explanation helpful, I’d love if you send a few claps my way.
+Or if you want to just add it to your to-do list and do it later that’s cool too.